Three woodpecker species in the United States are noted for storing their food and protecting their stash. Here they

-Red-headed Woodpeckers (Melanerpes erythrocephalus) store and protect leftover food in tree crevices and are the only woodpeckers who cover it up (usually with bits of wood).
+Red-headed Woodpeckers (Melanerpes erythrocephalus) store and protect leftover food in tree crevices and are the only woodpeckers that cover it up (usually with bits of wood).
 Their main foods are acorns and beechnuts.
 But they also hammer into wood with their beaks to find insects, forage for them on the ground, and catch them in mid-air.
 Some insects, especially grasshoppers, are stored alive in crevices so tight they can’t escape.

 They fiercely defend their territory and use bobbing or bowing displays to express aggression.
 They may also remove or puncture eggs of other bird species and destroy nests.

-They’re birds of pine and other open forests, tree rows, standing timber swamps and other wetlands in the eastern 2/3 of the U.S. and southern Canada.
+Red-headed Woodpeckers are birds of pine and other open forests, tree rows, standing timber swamps and other wetlands in the eastern two-thirds of the U.S. and southern Canada.
 Those living in the more northern and western parts of their range migrate short distances south in winter.
-Fossils found in Florida, Virginia and Illinois date these birds back 2 million years, to the Pleistocene age.
 Their population has declined dramatically in the past 50 years due to habitat loss and changes to their food supply.

 Red-bellied Woodpeckers (Melanerpes carolinus) are named for a red belly that’s barely noticeable.
 Their orangish-red head and striped beak are what catch the eye.
 They typically store food in tree cracks and fenceposts.
 These birds differ from other woodpeckers by their habit of foraging for food mostly on the ground, rather than in trees or in flight.
 They even dig into the ground with their beaks to find arthropods.
 They eat other foods, too, including fruits, nuts, and seeds are also included in their diet.

 They aggressively defend their nestlings from predators.
-An observer reports that one hapless flying squirrel made the mistake of roosting in a separate cavity in the same tree and was repeatedly thrown off the tree by a Red-bellied Woodpecker pair.
+An observer reports that one hapless flying squirrel made the mistake of roosting in a separate cavity in the same tree and was repeatedly thrown off the tree by a Red-bellied Woodpecker!

-Red-bellied Woodpeckers are non-migratory inhabitants of humid pine or mixed forests.
-The most abundant woodpeckers in the southeastern U.S., they’re less common in the northern half of their range.
-Comfortable in urban settings with suitable woodlands, they’ll fly out to visit feeders for suet, peanuts, sometimes sunflower seeds.
+These birds are non-migratory inhabitants of humid pine or mixed forests.
+They’re the most abundant woodpeckers in the southeastern U.S., but less common in the northern half of their range.
+Comfortable in urban settings with suitable woodlands, they’ll visit feeders for suet, peanuts, and sometimes sunflower seeds.